England in the High Middle Ages: Literature and music

+Historians David C. Douglas and George Greenaway remark on the survival of written records from the period "Without exaggeration it may be said that from no other country in the world has there been preserved from this distant age a collection of historical evidence comparable to that which illustrates the history of England during [1024 and 1189]."
 Poetry and stories written in French were popular after the Norman conquest, and by the twelfth century some works on English history began to be produced in French verse.
 Romantic poems about tournaments and courtly love became popular in Paris and this fashion spread into England in the form of lays; stories about the court of King Arthur were also fashionable, due in part to the interest of Henry II.
 English continued to be used on a modest scale to write local religious works and some poems in the north of England, but most major works were produced in Latin or French.
 Music and singing were important in England during the medieval period, being used in religious ceremonies, court occasions and to accompany theatrical works.
 From the eleventh century distinctive monophonic plainchant was superseded, as elsewhere in Europe, by standardised Gregorian chant.

 Architecture

 The Normans brought with them architectural styles from their own duchy, where austere stone churches were preferred.
 Under the early Norman kings this style was adapted to produce large, plain cathedrals with ribbed vaulting.
 During the twelfth century the Anglo-Norman style became richer and more ornate, with pointed arches derived from French architecture replacing the curved Romanesque designs; this style is termed Early English Gothic and continued, with variation, throughout the rest of the Middle Ages.
 In domestic architecture, the Normans, having first occupied the older Anglo-Saxon dwellings, rapidly beginning to build larger buildings in stone and timber.
 The elite preferred houses with large, ground-floor halls but the less wealthy constructed simpler houses with the halls on the first floor; master and servants frequently lived in the same spaces.
 Wealthier town-houses were also built using stone, and incorporated business and domestic arrangements into a single functional design.